Tech Talk

 3. Security Updates for 2–3 More Years

-After a MacBook stops receiving the newest macOS version, Apple typically continues releasing security patches for the previous macOS versions—usually up to three total supported versions (current + two prior).
+After a MacBook stops receiving the newest macOS version, Apple continues to release security patches for older macOS versions—usually up to three total supported versions (current + two prior).

-This keeps older MacBooks safe from major vulnerabilities, even without new system features.
+This keeps older MacBooks protected from major vulnerabilities, even without new system features.

 4. End of Life: No More Security Updates